 - A tripod or telescope mount may be required for your goals

-- The “auto” function on your camera will not likely work on the moon
+- The “auto” function on your camera will not likely work on the Moon

-Most cameras set to “automatic mode” will blow out the lunar features on the moon, as the camera is trying to properly expose the surrounding landscape and/or sky.
+Most cameras set to “automatic mode” will blow out the lunar features on the Moon, as the camera is trying to properly expose the surrounding landscape and/or sky.
 By switching your digital camera to “manual mode”, you will have much more control of the exposure speed, and the amount of the light the camera sensor picks up.

 Having a “live-view” backlit display on your camera will be a tremendous help during this process.
 However, you can still accomplish your task by taking a series of test exposures of different lengths if your camera does not have a live-view mode.

-If you are worried about missing out on all of that great detail and color in the background sky – don’t worry, we’ll add that in later!
-A successful exposure length could be anywhere between 1/50 and 1/1000 or more, depending on your ISO and Aperture settings.
+If you are worried about missing out on all of that great detail and color in the background sky – don’t worry, you will add that in later.
+A successful exposure length could be anywhere between 1/50 and 1/1000 or more, depending on your ISO and aperture settings.

-Here are two examples of photos taken using different exposure lengths.
+Here are some examples of photos taken using different exposure lengths.
 These images were taken through a 480mm telescope on a German Equatorial mount.
 This is known as Prime-focus astrophotography and requires a specific set of equipment to accomplish.

 Properly exposed to show lunar surface:

-Camera: Canon EOS 7D
+- Camera: Canon EOS 7D

-Lens: 80mm telescope
+- Lens: 80mm telescope

-Focal Length: 400mm
+- Focal Length: 400mm

 Overexposed – Too bright and details lost

-Camera: Canon EOS 7D
+- Camera: Canon EOS 7D

-Lens: 80mm telescope
+- Lens: 80mm telescope

-Focal Length: 400mm
+- Focal Length: 400mm

-Exposure: 2 seconds
+- Exposure: 2 seconds

 Composite Image combining both exposures